 The relationship at different granularities is implemented using two SMR relationships in the order many-one/one-many, or by using a single MMR relationship in a Tabular model.
 In both cases, the virtual relationship should propagate the filter in a single direction.
 If the relationship is implemented using two SMR relationships, in order to propagate the filter from Product to Budget, the bidirectional filter must be enabled on the relationship connecting the Product table to the intermediate table – Brands in this example.

 A single MMR relationship can simplify the creation of a relationship at different granularities.
 It is considered best practice to specify the correct direction of the relationship, which should be Single.
 By default, Power BI creates these relationships with a bidirectional filter propagation, which can create ambiguities in the data model.

 There are different ways to implement a logical relationship in a Tabular model.
 DAX provides flexible techniques to implement any kind of virtual relationship between entities, but only physical relationships in the data model provide the best results in terms of performance.
 Filter propagation direction and granularity of the relationships are key concepts to create the proper physical implementation of a logical relationship.

 The classic notion of “many-to-many” relationships in Dimensional modeling does not correspond to what is referred to as a “many-to-many cardinality relationship” in a Tabular model.
+The latter is just an alternative to an artifact – based on two physical relationships and a calculated table – that enables users to define a relationship between entities with a granularity different from the granularity of the tables.
 For this reason, when referring to a Tabular model it is better to use the acronyms SMR and MMR to identify Single-Many-Relationship and Many-Many-Relationship, respectively.
 The term “many-to-many” relationship should only be used to describe the logical relationship between dimensions, which is implemented through two SMR relationships in the physical model.